wotakumoe/wotaku/docs/guides/manga/digim.md

 :::tip Notes {open}
+1. **PSA:** Kodansha, Seven Seas, Dark Horse and other previously-actual-HD suppliers of books have stopped uploading HD books on Amazon starting in 2024-07.
+If the book says it's Kindle Edition (instead of Kindle & Comixology), it's not HD (do cross-check with the listed filesize).
+Additionally, even if the book says Kindle & Comixology it can be upscaled still (see: Titan Comics' Speed Grapher v01).
+Post 2024-07 books are therefore generally recommended to be bought elsewhere.<br/>
-1. ~~Blurry downscales for anything that would be above that on other platforms.~~ As of December 5th 2023, Kindle now offers HD on their mobile app (at or above 320dpi and some resolution threshold).
+Original: ~~Blurry downscales for anything that would be above that on other platforms.~~ As of December 5th 2023, Kindle now offers HD on their mobile app (at or above 320dpi and some resolution threshold).
 Web is likely limited to x1920 (unconfirmed as of December 7th 2023).
 2. Dead as of December 4th 2023, leaving only Kindle.
 3. Unless they have exclusives or discounts, as other platforms are easier
 :::